 In 2002, a school teacher from Kent, spotted a grey haired monk wearing a red belt in the Undercroft.
 At the gift shop, she enquired about the re-enactor only to find out it was just one of their many ghosts.

 |The Novice's Room|

-If you visit Battle Abbey, you may also meet a woman in grey/white haunts the elaborate, castle-like gatehouse.
+If you visit Battle Abbey, you may also meet a woman in grey/white haunting the elaborate, castle-like gatehouse.
 She walks with a limp.
 There's also another in a red dress.
 Fruit mysteriously shows up, it's said, in the Undercroft.
 On the anniversary of the Battle of Hastings, witnesses have reported over the years the sounds of battle and the apparitions of mounted knights.
 Anglo-Saxon King Harold, died at the Battle of Hastings and many believe his ghost lingers still, the arrow that struck him dead still deeply embedded in his eye.